lenskikh/ComfyUI-Prompt-Worker/README.md

 A small feature: put a dash in the token and you will temporarily disable it.

+Updated June 30, 2025:
+* Disabling lore is now optional.
+Conversion to lowercase is also optional.
+Made at the request of the user.

 Updated June 28, 2025:
 * Fixed a bug with alphabetical sorting that occurred due to new nodes